 Researchers in the Aston Institute of Materials Research (AIMR) undertake cutting-edge multidisciplinary materials-based research with real impact.

-AIMR is comprised of academics and researchers from across the School of Engineering and Applied Science at Aston University.
+AIMR comprises academics and researchers from across the School of Engineering and Applied Science at Aston University.
 Based in the heart of Birmingham, Aston has a long history of materials-based research, and this institute brings together that research in one place.

 We work across disciplines and institutions as well as collaborating with industry on a variety of exciting research areas.
 We welcome collaboration and interest from external companies and universities.